Managing Remote Teams and It’s Challenges

 You can’t always talk about work with a remote team.
 Spend some time focusing on the individual to keep them feeling connected and engaged.

 The most successful managers of remote teams report that face-to-face forums, conferences, workshops and get-togethers are planned in advance and happen regularly.
 In-person meetings provide opportunities for remote employees to interact professionally and socially with the people they work with.
 This creates a foundation in the team dynamic that facilitates trust and team rapport.

 You can start with an annual meeting at the headquarters of your company, and have the meeting structured in advance.
 Use the time to provide face-to-face coaching and guidance, and allocate enough time for socialising and developing personal rapport.

 You are the best judge for how often your team needs to be together in person.
 If you want to meet more frequently, choose a conference to attend together.
 Plan this into your budget when managing remote teams, so it’s feasible for your team to participate.

 Sustaining Employee Engagement

-In the same study conducted by the Journal of Personal Selling and Sales Management, organisational commitment and employee engagement is shown to be positively correlated to job performance.
+Organisational commitment and employee engagement is shown to be positively correlated to job performance.
 Measuring employee engagement can be a significant challenge.
 This is because you lack the face-to-face interaction that traditionally allows managers to assess employee commitment to their roles and the organisation.
-Employees who are engaged in their jobs are generally in better health and have healthier habits than employees who are not engaged or are actively disengaged.
+Employees who are engaged in their jobs are generally in better health and have healthier habits than employees who are not.
 According to a report by Gallup, there are three ways to accelerate employee engagement: